Health Care Administration

 Health care administration (HCA) is one of the most important and exciting areas of business and public policy.
 California State University, Long Beach is one of fourteen U.S. universities with both accredited graduate and undergraduate health administration programs.
 Our graduate program is fully accredited by the Commission on Accreditation for Health Management Education (CAHME) and our undergraduate program is a fully certified member of the Association of University Programs in Health Administration (AUPHA).

 Our curriculum features a strong core of courses in the essential functions of management, with electives that allow students to pursue particular interests such as the specialized site of care courses in long term care administration, hospital management, managed care, and medical group practice management.

 Our faculty includes both nationally recognized experts and executive practitioners of leading Southern California healthcare organizations (leading to numerous opportunities for networking and employment).
-Most of our undergraduate and all graduate classes are offered in late afternoon and evening for the convenience of adult learners.
+Our undergraduate and graduate classes are offered in a variety of time and mode of delivery including face-to-face, hybrid, and online to accommodate adult learners.

 Our traditional and accelerated-format graduate MSHCA programs are fully accredited by the Commission for Accreditation for Health Management Education (CAHME).
 The Programs were designed for persons with a variety of undergraduate experiences who give evidence of interest and potential for success in health care management or research.

 The accelerated program combines both online and in-person weekend graduate instruction; its more intensive pace allows students—primarily managers and clinicians—to complete a master's degree in just two years.

 Citing our graduate programs, Modern Healthcare in May 2012 ranked CSULB no. 19 overall—and no. 5 based on tuition costs—in the nation's top business schools for physician executives.